jeffboichuk/ice-marketing/09-midterm.md

 ## Assignments Due {-}

 - Midterm Report (at 12:01 am)
   - After signing into Blackboard, submit your Midterm Report to [this folder][]
+  - Your only responsibility for today's class session is submitting your midterm report, as we will not be meeting in person

 ## Assignments Made {-}

-- ~~Answers to the discussion questions for our next session of marketing~~
+- Answers to the discussion questions for our next session of marketing

 [Midterm Project Outline]: https://boichuk.commerce.virginia.edu/the-juice-laundry.html
 [this folder]: https://blackboard.comm.virginia.edu/webapps/blackboard/content/listContent.jsp?course_id=_3248_1&content_id=_163593_1